Playing With: Clap Your Handsif You Believe

 - Alice and Bob practice Belief Based Summon Magic and thus are The Beast Masters for Imaginary Friends.
 Unconsciously thinking up something nasty is an occupational hazard they are trained to deal with.

-- Because silent belief is closer to the essence of desire than spoken words, prays are not misinterpreted, but the prayer might not realize what arrived is what they truly want.
+- Because silent belief is closer to the essence of desire than spoken words, prays are not misinterpreted, but the prayer might not realize that what arrived is what they truly want.

 Back to Clap Your Hands If You Believe